redhat-na-ssa/nvaie-guide/docs/prereqs.md

 Login to the cluster with your credentials.

-The cluster will have one node.
-Scale the compute node for a little more room.
+This is a single node OCP cluster.
+Let's scale the cluster for a little more room.

 ```bash
 MACHINESET=$(oc get machineset -n openshift-machine-api -o jsonpath='{.items[0].metadata.name}')